RenderKit/embree/README.md

     void rtcIntersect4(
       const int* valid,
       RTCScene scene,
-      struct RTCRayQueryContext* context,
-      struct RTCRayHit4* rayhit
+      struct RTCRayHit4* rayhit,
+      struct RTCIntersectArguments* args = NULL
     );

     void rtcIntersect8(
       const int* valid,
       RTCScene scene,
-      struct RTCRayQueryContext* context,
-      struct RTCRayHit8* rayhit
+      struct RTCRayHit8* rayhit,
+      struct RTCIntersectArguments* args = NULL
     );

     void rtcIntersect16(
       const int* valid,
       RTCScene scene,
-      struct RTCRayQueryContext* context,
-      struct RTCRayHit16* rayhit
+      struct RTCRayHit16* rayhit,
+      struct RTCIntersectArguments* args = NULL
     );

 #### DESCRIPTION {#description}

 The `rtcIntersect4/8/16` functions finds the closest hits for a ray packet of size 4, 8, or 16 (`rayhit` argument) with the scene (`scene` argument).
 The ray/hit input contains a ray packet and hit packet.
-See Section [rtcIntersect1] for a description of how to set up and trace rays.
+The passed optional arguments struct (`args` argument) are used to pass additional arguments for advanced features.
+See Section [rtcIntersect1] for more details and a description of how to set up and trace rays.

 A ray valid mask must be provided (`valid` argument) which stores one 32-bit integer (`-1` means valid and `0` invalid) per ray in the packet.
 Only active rays are processed, and hit data of inactive rays is not changed.

-The ray query context (`context` argument) can specify flags to optimize traversal and a filter callback function to be invoked for every intersection.
-Further, the pointer to the ray query context is propagated to callback functions invoked during traversal and can thus be used to extend the ray with additional data.
-See Section `RTCRayQueryContext` for more information.

 The ray pointer passed to callback functions is not guaranteed to be identical to the original ray provided.
 To extend the ray with additional data to be accessed in callback functions, use the ray query context.

-The implementation of these functions is guaranteed to invoke callback functions always with the same ray packet size and ordering of rays as specified initially.
+See section [rtcInitRayQueryContext] for more details.

 For `rtcIntersect4` the ray packet must be aligned to 16 bytes, for `rtcIntersect8` the alignment must be 32 bytes, and for `rtcIntersect16` the alignment must be 64 bytes.

 The `rtcIntersect4`, `rtcIntersect8` and `rtcIntersect16` functions may
-change the ray packet size and ray order when calling back into intersect filter functions or user geometry callbacks.
+change the ray packet size and ray order when calling back into filter functions or user geometry callbacks.
 Under some conditions the application can assume packets to stay intakt, which can determined by querying the `RTC_DEVICE_PROPERTY_NATIVE_RAY4_SUPPORTED`, `RTC_DEVICE_PROPERTY_NATIVE_RAY8_SUPPORTED`, `RTC_DEVICE_PROPERTY_NATIVE_RAY16_SUPPORTED` properties through the `rtcGetDeviceProperty` function.
 See [rtcGetDeviceProperty] for more